jadecobra/python_tdd_exercises/source/exceptions/AssertionError/index.rst

     # Exceptions seen

   - the test passes.
-  - the terminal_ shows ``no tests ran`` which is confusing since the only way I know the test passed, is because I saw it fail.
-There has to be a better way.
+  - the terminal_ shows ``no tests ran`` which is confusing since the only way I know the test passed, is because I saw it fail. :ref:`There has to bea better  way<a better way to organize tests>`.

 * I remove the commented lines